vohvelikissa/vohvelikissa.github.io/README.md

 out.
 I have no idea as to how long completing this god forsaken course in full so that I will have the opportunity of having 3 free job interviews will take.

+The first time that I tried to download android studio this week it crashed my brave-browser installation.
+That thing is such a fat piece of shit software that that can and will happen if you are stupid enough to try android studio from JetBrains.
+Be warned, you are not in for a good time or a particularly long time.
+Android will cause cancer.

 ## 27.11.2024

 ### Goals